 Every HR manager or recruiter knows that the best people aren’t looking for your business – you need to go look for them.
 Even if you have an excellent employee brand, rave reviews about working for your company, or fantastic benefits, you still need to source talent to find the best fits – both cultural fits and skills fit – for your business.
-Luckily, when it comes to how to recruit potential candidates for job, there are several options available to you.
+Luckily, when it comes to how to recruit potential candidates for a job, there are several options available to you.

 Job portals are not outdated.
 You can still find awesome candidates through this medium.